-For those of us brought up on ‘Twas the Night Before Christmas and the concept of a benevolent Santa Claus with a cast of cute sidekicks, the shady characters to whom you are about to be introduced may come as a surprise.
+Krampus and these other shady characters to whom you are about to be introduced may come as a surprise.
+Especially for those of us brought up on ‘Twas the Night Before Christmas and the concept of a benevolent Santa Claus with a cast of cute sidekicks.

 I advise Travel Belles and Boys to take any newfound knowledge as a warning, especially if you should ever find yourself in a country other than your own this holiday season.
 These characters may seem vaguely familiar sorts to most, at least from childhood nightmares, but we can take courage from the possibility that Santa and his team skipping over your house this year may be a very good thing.